gardrek/bollox/README.md

 # Differences compared to standard Lox #

 All variable declarations are local by default, but can be annotated with the `global` decorator as in `global var x` to make them global.
 This can be applied to class and function declarations, too, which also default to being local.
 In compatibility mode variable, function, and class declarations in the top-level scope of a file default to being global.
-For the rare use case that you require compatibility mode, you can use the `local` decorator to declare something as local to the top-level scope.
+For the rare use case that you require compatibility mode, you can use the `local` decorator to declare something as local in the top-level scope.
 The local decorator is always allowed but has no effect in other contexts.

 `if` and `while` statements are able to be more Rust-like; you either have to use brackets around the body, even if it's just one expression, *or* use parenthesis around the condition.